Zach Hively: Writing

 Hively's poetry has been published both internationally and regionally, in publications like Banshee, Trickster, and Conceptions Southwest.
 His first collection, Wild Expectations, was published in 2020.
 It is a collaboration between Hively and photographer Magdalena Lily McCarson, pairing the former's poetry with the latter's black and white photography in conversation.
 The book was listed as a finalist in the Poetry and Art categories in the 2021 New Mexico/Arizona Book Awards.

 His follow-up collection, Desert Apocrypha, received the 32nd annual Reading the West Book Award for poetry, after being shortlisted by member bookstores in the Mountains & Plains Independent Booksellers Association.

+Owl Poems, published in 2022, was shortlisted for the 33rd annual Reading the West Book Award.

 Hively has published a number of shorter works as well, including the foreword to V. B. Price's Innocence Regained: Christmas Poems and several short stories.

 Hively is the recipient of a 2021 New Mexico Writers grant to support work on a forthcoming creative nonfiction project.
 He also earned a Maxwell Medallion from the Dog Writers Association of America in 2018 for his episode on The Raven Narratives podcast, "The Doggie Bucket List."

 In addition, Hively is also a singer/songwriter and a musician.
 He has recorded and toured with the alt-folk duo Oxygen on Embers, which released their debut album Southwest Revival in 2019 after their debut EP, Takes Me Back, in 2018.